bwinton/newtab/README.md

 	* runs xpi and deploy
 * grunt release:release_number
 	* updates package.json files and git with new version number and runs export
+* grunt version
+	* gets the current version of the plugin